binnes/esp8266Workshop/docs/index.md

 ## Navigation

-To move through the workshop you can use the top menu to select a specific section or use the **Next ->** button in the top menu to move to then next section as you finish each section.
+To move through the workshop you can use the side panels to select a specific section or use the navigation links at the bottom of each page to move to the next or previous section as required.

 ## Access to workshop material

 The source for this workshop is hosted on [GitHub](https://github.com/binnes/esp8266Workshop) and this site is automatically generated from the Markdown in the GitHub repository.

-There is also a downloadable PDF containing the workshop instructions available [here]{https://binnes.github.io/esp8266Workshop/pdf/}
+There is also a downloadable PDF containing the workshop instructions available [here](https://binnes.github.io/esp8266Workshop/pdf/esp8266Workshop.pdf).
+The pdf is also linked at the bottom of each page.

 ## Typical agenda for a workshop day